Remo-ai-dev/ai-python-projects/README.md

 # ai-python-projects
-thisi is my first Git Repository
+This is my first Git Repository
 Auther- Remo